16 Free Kindness Day Resources to Teach Kids to Give

 If you'd like for students to create their own checklists for Kindness Day or you want to customize one for your grade, my digital version has you covered!

-3. FREE Kindness is Your Superpower Coloring Pages
+3. FREE Kindness Coloring Pages

 Teach your students that they all possess a superpower called kindness.